billgraziano/xelogstash/README.md

 <a name="whats-new"></a>What's New
 ------------------------------------------

+### Release vNext

+* Add a sampler sink.
+This writes sample events and is primarily used during devlopment.

 ### Release 1.7.6

 * Capture Availability Groups in `mssql_ag` and Listeners in `mssql_ag_listener`.
 These are both multi-value fields.